Public image of Recep Tayyip Erdoğan: Anti-smoking activism

 He is a well known anti-smoking activist, and often approaches people he sees smoking aiming for them to quit it.
-During his international journey to the 77th United Nations assembly he collected a cigarette pack of a smoker in the Central Park in New York, and Daily Sabah also reported that he compelled the Foreign Minister of Hungary Daniel Mitov to quit smoking during the NATO summit in Warsaw, Poland.
+During his international journey to the 77th United Nations assembly he collected a cigarette pack of a smoker in the Central Park in New York, and Daily Sabah also reported that he compelled the Foreign Minister of Bulgaria Daniel Mitov to quit smoking during the NATO summit in Warsaw, Poland.
 Erdoğan usually demands the smoker to sign the cigarette package he carries, and following deliver it to him.
 In 2009 his Government passed a law which prohibits smoking in public places and in 2010, he was awarded the "WHO Director-General Special Recognition Award" for his anti smoking activism.
 On occasion of the Turkish Quit Smoking Day in 2016, an exhibition with the cigarette boxes he had collected so far was displayed at the Presidential Palace.